zkhan93/zkhan93.github.io/articles/c/_posts/2016-06-15-factorial-in-c-using-array.markdown

 Let me explain you the working of the `factorial(int)`.
 As discussed earlier I have used character array `arr[]` for calculating the factorial, one digit at each index in reverse order.

 First of all if the `number` is less than or equal to 0 we will simply return as there is no point in calculating its factorial.<br/>
-Next I have stored a '0' at all the indeces of `arr` in order to avoid any absurd value using the `for` loop.(You will get to know the reason later on)
+Next I have stored a '0' at all the indices of `arr` in order to avoid any absurd value using the `for` loop.(You will get to know the reason later on)
 After that there is a `while` loop which I have used to store the `number` in the `arr` in the reverse order.<br/>
 Suppose the user wants the factorial of 21,then we will have the following values in our array:<br/>
 `arr[0] = 1, arr[1] = 2`